The MoD and other parties

 ‘Thank you.
 I have to tell you though I’m going back to Durham first.’

 ‘I shall.
 If it comes to it and she agrees, may she also stay with me to this address?
 I’d prefer her to be safe.’

-‘Mr. Forrester, your signals are loud and clear.
+‘Mr. Forrester, your signals are loud and clear, they are partly behind the offer.
 Of course it’s fine and you can make a duplicate set of keys too if you like.
 I’ll give you this set now, best you don’t visit me again in the short term.
 We’ll stay in touch by mobile.
-However -‘
+However -’

 Miles waited and the DI was clearly cogitating about this.
 ‘It’s my brother.
 Frankly, I don’t do this hacking and exploring thing they do online but much of my intel comes from him, he’s a bit of a jack-of-all-trades, as you are but he’s good on computers.
 He’s actually the reason I know about Edinburgh.
 You’d appreciate I have to keep him the right side of the line but he does drop hints and I don’t ask too much about other aspects of his work.’